Skanste: Transport

 Several public transportation routes lead through or to the Skanste neighborhood.
-Trams Nos.
-5 and 9 go on Ganību dambis; trolley-bus No. 3 goes toward Sarkandaugava.
-Buses Nos.
-2, 11, 24, and 49 have their stops in the neighborhood.
+Trams No. 5 and 9 go on Ganību dambis; trolley-bus No. 3 goes toward Sarkandaugava.
+Buses No. 2, 11, 24, and 49 have their stops in the neighborhood.
 In the future, there are projected improvements in the infrastructure, by setting up a new tramline, which will connect Skanste to the Main Railway Station in Riga, a planned stop on the new Rail Baltica line.